uliwitness/TADSWorkbench/README.md

-This project and the files in it are (c) 2003-07 by M. Uli Kusterer, all rights reserved.
-Just because you are looking at the source code to Workbench for Macintosh and the application is distributed as freeware, doesn't mean it's in the Public Domain.
-If you want to sell this or use the sources in one of your projects, contact tadsworkbench(at)ulik_dot_at to work out a deal.

 COMPILING WORKBENCH
 -------------------

 Read the *complete* contents of this file to find out about getting Workbench to compile.
-Also, after checking out this project from the SVN repository, make sure you've done a "clean" on the project before the first build.
-This will ensure you don't get odd errors from xCode.
+Also, after checking out this project from the Git repository, make sure you've done a "clean" on the project before the first build.
+This will ensure you don't get odd errors from Xcode.

 WHAT GOES WHERE?